wizeline/react-apprenticeship/topics/memoization/readme.md

-> **Note on memoization:** By itself none of this operations are "free", React needs to run some logic to achieve this, so only use them if the re-calculation is more expensive than the memoization, in general terms if you are only rendering one simple component probable you won't need to memoize, but if you render a list of items, or have a complex table filled with lots of data them memoization can help you optimize your app.
+> **Note on memoization**: Memoization and its operations are not *free*. **React** needs to run some logic to achieve these operations, so only use them if the re-calculation is more expensive than the *memoization*.
+In general, if you are only using a simple component, probably, you will not need to *memoize*.
+However, if you render a list of items or have a complex table filled with a considerable amount of data, *memoization* helps optimize your application.